MCT Oil and Keto: How to Boost Ketones with Quality Fat

 In addition, some commercial MCT oils are derived from palm kernel oil, a product that has been attributed to increased rainforest destruction.
 Bulletproof MCT oils are made from 100% coconut oil, so you can feel good about your MCT while you enjoy the ketogenic benefits.

 Now that you know how MCT oil and keto work together, it’s time to see how easy it is to get your dose of MCT into your daily routine.

-We have a large selection of keto recipes that utilize whole foods, healthy fats and MCT oil to give you the fuel you need to reach your goals:
+We have a large selection of keto-friendly recipes that utilize whole foods and quality fats like MCT oil to give you the fuel you need to reach your goals: